fsanzeni/PCM3168APAP-breakout/README.md

 ## Overview

-This evaluation board is based on the TI TIDA-00609 reference design and provides a complete interface to the PCM3168APAP - a 24-bit, 96kHz/192kHz, 6-in/8-out audio codec.
-The board includes analog input buffering with anti-aliasing filters, differential-to-single-ended output conversion, and integrated power regulation.
+This evaluation board is based on the [TI TIDA-00609](https://www.ti.com/tool/TIDA-00609) reference design and provides a complete interface to the [PCM3168APAP](https://www.ti.com/product/PCM3168A/part-details/PCM3168APAP) - a 24-bit, 96kHz/192kHz, 6-in/8-out audio codec.
+The board includes analog input buffering with anti-aliasing filters, differential-to-single-ended output conversion, and integrated power regulation (via LDOs for 5v and 3.3v).

 ## Features